caiquegaspar/directory-tree-generator/DEVELOPER_GUIDE.md

 # Developer Guide - Directory Tree Generator

 This document provides an in-depth explanation of how the `generate_tree.sh` script works.
 It is a Bash script that generates a directory tree structure of a project, while ignoring files and folders listed in the `.gitignore` file or an additional `.generatetreeignore` file.
-Additionally, the script can include the contents of each listed file in the output when the `--print-content` parameter is provided.
+Additionally, the script can include the contents of each listed file in the output when the `--print-content` parameter is provided, and now includes a debug mode activated by the `--debug` parameter.

 ---